Road-ready Raiders hit Green Bay to face Rodgers, battered Packers

 The Sunday game between the Green Bay Packers and the visiting Oakland Raiders could be decided by which quarterback can make the most out of his suspect receivers corps.
 The Packers beat the Detroit Lions on Monday night with star receiver Davante Adams (turf toe) inactive, Geronimo Allison (concussion and chest) lost for most of the second half and Marquez Valdes-Scantling (ankle and knee) at less than full speed after being doubled backward in the first half.

 Aaron Rodgers made it work anyway.
 Green Bay trailed 22-13 when it got the ball with 12:17 remaining in the fourth quarter.
 Rodgers drove the Packers to a touchdown and the game-winning field goal by throwing for 147 of his 283 yards during those final two possessions.
-While the Packers did not practice Wednesday, the injury report they released with an approximation of practice availability had Adams, Allison, Valdes-Scantling and tight end Jimmy Graham (ankle) as out of practice and Rodgers limited with a knee injury.
-Rodgers was limited last week but showed no signs of any knee issues Monday night.
+Adams did say he's getting closer.
+While that won't help Green Bay this week, it's a positive in Packerland.

+"It's a million times better," Adams said of his toe injury.
+"I'm able to do a lot more movement in it, more range of motion.
+That's the type of stuff that I need.
+It's a good sign for me to get back."
+Adams is officially out Sunday while Allison, Valdes-Scantling and tight end Jimmy Graham (ankle) are still possible to play.
+Graham indicated he'll be ready to go, but it's feasible Rodgers, who was limited last week but showed no signs of any knee issues Monday night, will take the field for Week 7 minus his top three outside targets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)